 UPDATE to In-person Services

-The OSBI Headquarters Lobby is open to the public, however, there will be a limited number of persons allowed in the lobby at one time and an appointment is still required for fingerprint services*.
-We recommend that you utilize our online services for obtaining a name-based record check at chirp.osbi.ok.gov and to apply for or check the status of your SDA license at osbi.ok.gov/handgun-licensing.
+The OSBI Headquarters Lobby is open to the public, however, an appointment is still required for fingerprint services*.
+We recommend that you utilize our online services to obtain a name-based record check at chirp.osbi.ok.gov and apply for or check the status of your SDA license at osbi.ok.gov/handgun-licensing.
 Please click here for information regarding evidence submittal to the OSBI Laboratory.

 *Fingerprint services for individuals are by appointment only (please call 405-848-6724 and ask for the Ten Print Unit for an appointment).
 This service is ONLY available to individuals whose fingerprints have been previously rejected twice by the OSBI.